But despite the immense benefits, remote work also makes some jobs more competitive.

 But if your skills are valuable and scarce, you’ll be able to earn more than ever before.
 As remote work takes hold, top talent will negotiate salaries based on their unique value, not their location.
 If you want to do the same, you’ll need two things.

 The first is differentiated skills.
 Basic web development may have been prized a few decades ago, but isn’t any longer.
 Your skills can’t just be valuable – they also need to be scarce.

-One place to look is in areas that are new and trending.
-Web 3 is one example.
+One place to look is in areas that are new and trending. e.g. Machine Learning or Web3 are two examples.

 Another place to look is in areas that are unsexy.
 Where can you carve out a niche and build expertise away from the crowd?